 10000 Vietnamese Dong = 10 CZK

-It is very cheap to stay in Backpacker hostel, many people do that to safe money.
-Prices starts as low as $3 per night.
+It is very cheap to stay in a Backpacker hostel, many people do that to safe money.
+Prices start as low as $3 per night.

 When to go?

 I would recommend you to travel from late February to June as the weather is pleasant, dry.
 If you go from December to February it might be too cold (10-20 Celsius) so you definitely need a jacket.